pytroll/fcidecomp/documentation/installation-manual/introduction.rst

 Purpose
 ~~~~~~~

-The document reports an analysis of the software repositories, links and documents related to the current
-implementations of the FCIDECOMP software, for which updates will be needed.
+This document contains detailed instructions for the installation of the EUMETSAT FCIDECOMP software, and is intended
+for internal use.

+.. _reference_resources:

-Reference Documents
+Reference resources
 ~~~~~~~~~~~~~~~~~~~

-.. list-table:: Reference documents
+.. list-table:: Reference resources
   :header-rows: 1
   :class: longtable
   :widths: 30 30 40